Quickstart guide

 -

-Log in to Anaconda Cloud by running the following command:
+Authenticate to Anaconda by running the following command:

 You will be prompted for your username and password.
-Enter your Anaconda Cloud credentials and complete the login process in the browser window that opens.
+Enter your Anaconda.com credentials and complete the login process in the browser window that opens.

 -